programmatix/Words/content/projects/miniplay.md

 ---
 <img src="/images/miniplay.jpg">

-This desktop widget lets you control the web-based Google Play Music without having to hunt around for the right browser tab.
+This desktop widget lets you control the web-based Google Play Music.

 The widget is coded in Scala and uses ScalaFX for the UI.
 There's also a Chrome extension, written in Javascript, which interacts with Google Play Music.
 IPC between the two is with Websockets.

-GitHub hosts the [Chrome extension source](https://github.com/gropple/MiniPlayChrome) and [desktop widget source](https://github.com/gropple/MiniPlayDesktop).
+The [Chrome extension source](https://github.com/gropple/MiniPlayChrome) and [desktop widget source](https://github.com/gropple/MiniPlayDesktop) are on Github.